bencooperjamin/xlmentoringwxh/README.md

 ### Media

-- Project Manager: Text and an outline of what information was to be added.

 - [Freepik](https://www.freepik.com/): Used to source all images for the site.

 - [UI.dev](https://ui.dev/amiresponsive): Used to generate images that showcase the responsive design within the readme file.

 ### Acknowledgements

+- Project Manager: Written text to copy and paste and give an outline of what information was to be added.

 - Rahul Lakhanpa - Mentor: For the encouragement and providing insights into building my project.

-- [Iris Smok](https://github.com/Iris-Smok) - Cohort Facilitator: For hosting informative standup's and providing a great class atmosphere.
+- [Iris Smok](https://github.com/Iris-Smok) - Cohort Facilitator: For hosting informative standup's and providing a great class atmosphere and giving some 1:1 guidance.

 - Class June 2023: Everyone in my class channel on slack who is involved with the stand ups and group chat for contributing to the great atmosphere and supportive environment.